BusKill/usb-a-magnetic-breakaway/README.md

 ### Leoheck CAD files
 (3D printable case, Work In Progress)
 This directory contains files are for a version built in FreeCAD by leoheck.
+This version uses Yoosoo spring pressure pogo pins,uses aluminium can for pin contacts, and has pressfit voids for cube magnets.
+This version contains a female USB port.
 See issue#2 for more details.

 ![image](https://github.com/BusKill/usb-a-magnetic-breakaway/assets/597904/fe949841-c8f3-4abd-87c7-8e0b29d4b1c3)